In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 That is the basic idea of a function.

 You put food inside, set the time, maybe choose a heating mode, and press a button.
 After that, the microwave handles the complicated process for you and gives back warm food as the result.
-You do not need to understand the physics behind how the heating happens.
-You just need to know what to put in and how to use it.
+You do not need to understand the physics of how the microwave heats the food.
+You just need to know what to put in, which button to press, and what result to expect.

 A function works in a very similar way.